-So, what’s the right course of action for your potential case?
-If you’re experiencing complications from hernia mesh, these aren’t the kinds of questions you need to answer on your own.
+So, what's the right course of action for your potential case?
+If you're experiencing symptoms that could indicate hernia mesh failure, these aren't the kinds of questions you need to answer on your own.

 Health problems linked to hernia mesh have given rise to thousands of lawsuits across the country, and prompted several product recalls.
 If you're thinking of bringing a case of your own, chances are that one or more lawsuits have already been filed over circumstances similar to yours (maybe against the same manufacturer, or over mesh made of the same potentially harmful material).

 To get a picture of the current legal landscape of hernia mesh, and a sense of where your potential claim fits in, discuss your situation with an attorney.
 An attorney who has experience in cases like yours should also have the expertise to determine the proper theory of liability for your claim, and whom you might sue.
 Get tips on finding the right lawyer for you and your hernia mesh case, and understand how an attorney can help get the best result in a hernia mesh lawsuit.